Do Student Loans Affect Buying a House?

-Buying a home remains a key part of the American dream, with 87% of Americans describing homeownership as part of "living the good life".1
+Buying a home remains a key part of the American dream.
+A study from the National Association of REALTORs found that 87% of Americans described homeownership as part of “living the good life.”1

 Unfortunately, for many, that dream is delayed, if not denied.
-While the median age of a first-time home buyer in 1981 was just 29 2, by 2024, the typical first-time buyer was nearly a decade older with a median age of 38.
-3 What's more, 86% of those currently renting would like to buy a home but can't afford the purchase.
-4
+While the median age of a first-time home buyer in 1981 was just 292, by 2024, the typical first-time buyer was nearly a decade older, with a median age of 38.3 What’s more, 86% of those currently renting would like to buy a home but don’t think they can afford it.4

 So, what’s standing in the way of would-be buyers, and why are Americans waiting so long to buy a home of their own?

-It isn't mortgage costs that affect the ability to buy a home for many, but a different kind of debt entirely: student loan debt.
-The rise in educational debt affects both the ability and desire to purchase a home, as well as the lifestyle choices likely to lead to property ownership.
+It isn’t always mortgage costs that affect many people’s ability to buy a home, but a different kind of debt entirely: student loan debt.
+The rise in student debt affects both the ability and desire to purchase a home, as well as the lifestyle choices that lead to property ownership.

 Let’s take a look at how.